This post may contain affiliate links. Please see my Amazon affiliate disclosure at the bottom of this page or click

 But when you start meal planning you need a couple of totally reliable ways to use up leftover meat, veg and cheese quickly.

 Omelettes and pancakes are definitely the easiest and quickest way.

 You can either throw the leftovers on to the pancake or omelette in the pan or just let everyone fill their own at the table.

-Write up a shopping list of the ingredients you need for your first week’s plan.
+Write up a grocery shopping list of the essential ingredients you need for your first week’s plan.

 As you’re going to repeat the plan frequently, bulk buy whatever you can.